 For nearly two decades, the Human Relations Award has recognized the outstanding contributions Fort Collins residents have made to minority and disadvantaged citizens in the community.
 Award recipients have embodied the spirit of inclusiveness, giving and altruism that has made Fort Collins into a better place for all people to live.

-The Award has been given on an annual basis in four general categories, but starting this year, will be expanded to six:
+The Award has been given on an annual basis in five general categories:

-All nominees and their friends/family are invited to the Human Relations Award Breakfast, traditionally held in late April or May.
-The event, which is designed to celebrate the accomplishments of all nominees, is attended by the Mayor, the City Council, and other top Fort Collins officials.
+All awardees are invited to the Human Relations Award recognition ceremony, to be held in December.
+The event is designed to celebrate the accomplishments of awardees.
+The awards will be presented by the Mayor, City of Fort Collins.
+Other dignitaries invited include members of the City Council, and other top Fort Collins officials.

 The award recipients then will receive a plaque commemorating their contributions to community.